Skip to main content

 A heat pump that needs to run steadily through the late afternoon and early evening can make Cosy awkward.
 Some homes lose heat quickly.
 Some people are home all day and want a stable indoor temperature.
 Some systems are not set up well enough to pre-heat gently without overshooting or using too much power.

 Cosy also has to compete with the rest of the household.
-If you have an EV, a large battery, solar panels or unusual working hours, the best tariff may not be the one built around heating alone.
+If you have an EV, a large battery, solar panels or unusual working hours, the suitable tariff may not be the one built around heating alone.
 An EV driver who can use Intelligent Octopus Go may prefer its overnight and smart-charging structure.
-A battery home may want Agile or another setup.
+A battery home may want Agile, Outgoing or Intelligent Octopus Flux checks.
 A low-use flat with electric heating may find a simpler fixed tariff easier to understand.

-What the April 2026 price changes really mean
+What the April and July 2026 price changes really mean

-Ofgem's April to June 2026 cap is lower than the previous quarter for a typical direct-debit household on a default tariff.
-That headline can make specialist tariffs look less urgent.
-It does not automatically make Cosy poor value, because Cosy is not trying to behave like a flat default tariff.
+Ofgem's April to June 2026 cap was lower than the previous quarter for a typical direct-debit household on a default tariff.
+Ofgem has since confirmed a higher July to September cap.
+Those headlines can make specialist tariffs look urgent one month and less urgent the next.
+They do not automatically make Cosy poor or good value, because Cosy is not trying to behave like a flat default tariff.

 The useful comparison is not simply Cosy against the national cap headline.
 Compare your likely Cosy usage pattern against a normal fixed or flexible tariff in your region.
 Include standing charges, any fixed-term or exit-fee details, how much use you can move into Cosy Hours and how much unavoidable use lands in the 4pm to 7pm peak.